-So what do you need to look for when you need new windows?
+Now that you know the window types, what do you need to look for when you need new windows?

-- Continuity - When replacing your windows, you want to maintain the original architectural plans of the home if possible.
+Continuity - When replacing your windows, you want to maintain the original architectural plans of the home if possible.
 Unless you want to do something drastic, keep the windows the same type.

-- Egress - Sometimes, when a homeowner wants to change the design of their windows, they may want to turn a casement window into a double hung.
+Code - Sometimes, when a homeowner wants to change the design of their windows, they may want to turn a casement window into a double hung.
 Maybe they got tired of replacing the frame hardware over the years and thought when they buy replacement windows they will switch that window to a double hung.
 Sounds harmless, unless it is in a bedroom and it should meet safety code for a fire escape.
-For example of egress and cannot be modified, even if you want that double hung.
+For an example of egress and cannot be modified, even if you want that double hung.

 What about the window material?